sisrfeng/coc-wiki/Using-coc-extensions.md

 The default log level is info.
 To get the debug information, set the `NVIM_COC_LOG_LEVEL` environment variable by the command: `export NVIM_COC_LOG_LEVEL=debug`.

-You can also use chrome to debug extensions, checkout <https://github.com/neoclide/coc.nvim/wiki/Debug-coc.nvim>.
+You can also use Chrome to debug extensions, checkout <https://github.com/neoclide/coc.nvim/wiki/Debug-coc.nvim>.

 ## Implemented coc extensions